What to expect - children

 The operation is carried out at Bristol Children's Hospital by a

-The operation is usually straightforward and significant
+usually straightforward and significant complications are

-complications are rare.
+rare.

-fitted, four weeks later.
+processor is fitted, around four weeks later.

-These visits are to explain what happens next and check you are
+This session is to explain what happens next and check you are

-Fitting the speech processor - the 'switch
+Fitting the speech processors - the 'switch

 on'

-the speech processor.
-The early programmes are very gentle,
+processors.
+The early programmes are very gentle, so as not to

-so as not to startle your child.
-Your child will hear when
+startle your child.
+Your child will begin to hear when they first

-The first goal is for the child to wear their sound
+The first goal is for the child to wear their sound processors.

 It takes weeks or months: